weberlu88/2019-Fall-MIS-IoT-Project/Readme.md

 > 1) https://thedatafrog.com/en/human-detection-video/
 > 2) https://github.com/opencv/open_model_zoo

-With the intel NCS stick provide by our course, we can take advantage of intel's per-trended model.
-However, I can't figur out the usage of the model without documentary.
+With the intel NCS stick provided by our course, we can take advantage of intel's per-trended model.
+However, I can't figure out the usage of the model without documentary.
 There's only a sample with face-detection.

-I supposted to use [person-detection-retail-0002](http://docs.openvinotoolkit.org/latest/person-detection-retail-0002.html) initailly but failed to complete.
-If you know how to call the model corractly and apply to real-time detection, please let me know.
-Thx.
+I supposed to use [person-detection-retail-0002](http://docs.openvinotoolkit.org/latest/person-detection-retail-0002.html) initailly but failed to complete.
+If you know how to call the model correctly and apply to real-time detection, please let me know.
+Thanks.

 **Step1.
 Access the camera/webcam.**

-This step is as same as [reference 1](https://thedatafrog.com/en/human-detection-video/).
+This step is the same as [reference 1](https://thedatafrog.com/en/human-detection-video/).
 Make sure you can stream with camera.
 ```python
 import numpy as np
 import cv2